Does My Website Need To Use a CDN?

-CDNs help to greatly improve website performance and loading speed, no matter where in the world your visitors are located.
+CDNs help significantly improve website performance and loading speed, regardless of where your visitors are.

 This leads to an improved user experience, as your visitors won’t have to stick around for your site to load.
 Plus, you can see a little boost in the search engines, as loading speed is a current Google ranking factor.

 If your site is prone to crashes from high traffic surges, then you need a CDNs on your side.
-CDNs are built so that your site never goes offline if one server goes dark or is overloaded with traffic you can simply utilize another existing server.
+CDNs are up so that your site never goes offline.
+You can simply utilize another existing server if one server goes dark or is over with traffic.

 CDNs can offer a greater level of online security.
-For example, if your site is being threatened by a DDoS attack, then the traffic will simply be reverted to a different server.
-By enabling your site to be accessed from multiple worldwide servers you spread out the risk from just having a single host.
+For example, if a DDoS attack threatens your site, the traffic will be in a direction of a different server.
+By enabling your site to be up from multiple worldwide servers, you spread the risk of just having a single host.

 Do I Need to Use a CDNs?

 Most existing WordPress sites can benefit from using a CDN.
-In fact, Akamai made a recent prediction that over half of the website traffic will flow through CDNs within two years.
+Akamai recently predicted that over half of the website traffic would flow through CDNs within two years.

 Some styles of WordPress sites won’t need to utilize a CDNs, for example:

-- If all of your traffic comes from a single local source
+- Firstly, all of your traffic comes from a single local source

-- If you aren’t receiving high volumes of traffic and your current host is enough
+- Secondly, you aren’t receiving high volumes of traffic, and your current host is enough

-- If you don’t have the budget for CDNs at this time
+- Finally, you don’t have the budget for CDNs at this time

-If you aren’t in one of the scenarios we mentioned above, then you should absolutely be using a CDN to supercharge your current hosting.
+If you aren’t in one of the above scenarios, you should use a CDN to supercharge your current hosting.

-If your site is growing and you’re receiving large amounts of traffic, want to add another layer of security to your site, or have a worldwide audience that you want to serve more effectively, then a CDN can be very useful.
+Suppose your site is growing and you’re receiving large amounts of traffic, want to add another layer of security to your site, or have a worldwide audience that you want to serve more effectively.
+In that case, a CDN can be beneficial.